jacarvalho/mpd-public/README.md

 This code is deprecated.\
-Please see the new version under [https://github.com/jacarvalho/mpd-splines](https://github.com/jacarvalho/mpd-splines/).
+Please see the new version in [https://github.com/jacarvalho/mpd-splines](https://github.com/jacarvalho/mpd-splines/).

 ---